Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Introduction

-\paragraph{A conjecture on the 4d Crane-Yetter TQFT.} An additional motivation for this work is the following.
-It was conjectured in \cite{Baez:1995ph} that 4d BF-BB theory with Lie group $G=SU(2)$, which is a special case of 2-Chern-Simons theory on the \textit{inner automorphism 2-group} $\operatorname{Inn}G=G\xrightarrow{\id}G$ (see eg. \cite{Kim:2019owc}), quantizes to a(n oriented) theory which is equivalent to the Crane-Yetter-Broda TQFT \cite{Crane:1994ji}.
-The latter is based on the input pre-modular 2-category $\operatorname{Mod}(\operatorname{Rep}U_q\frak{sl}_2)$; see also \S 3.4.1 in \cite{Douglas:2018}.
-A detailed study of the higher-representation theory associated to the 2-Chern-Simons theory can therefore shed light on Baez's conjecture.
-Further, since it is known that the 4d Crane-Yetter-Broda TQFT admits a state sum construction in terms of the so-called "15$j$-symbols" \cite{Crane:1993if}, a direct verification of Baez's conjecture can also be obtained by computing the lattice scattering amplitudes in 4d BF-BB theory. \begin{conjecture} (Baez \cite{Baez:1995ph}). \begin{itemize} \item \textbf{Algebraic version}: There is a (ribbon/pre-modular) equivalence of 2-categories
+An additional motivation for this work is the following.
+It was argued in \cite{Baez:1995ph} that 4d BF-BB theory with Lie group $G=SU(2)$, which is a special case of 2-Chern-Simons theory on the \textit{inner automorphism 2-group} $\operatorname{Inn}G=G\xrightarrow{\id}G$ (see eg. \cite{Kim:2019owc}), quantizes to a(n oriented) theory which is equivalent to the Crane-Yetter-Broda TQFT \cite{Crane:1994ji}.
+The formal argument given there, however, was flawed,\footnote{To be more precise, the argument in \cite{Baez:1995ph} was based on a formal path integration over configurations of \textit{only} the 2-form gauge field $B$.
+This cannot be done in 2-gauge theory, however, since the tuple $(A,B)$ forms a $G$-multiplet, and hence the path integral measure $D[A,B]\sim D[A]D[B]$ cannot be split up without fixing some gauge.} hence a detailed study of the higher-representation theory associated to the 2-Chern-Simons observables is necessary in order to shed light on Baez's claim.

+To be more precise, recall that Crane-Yetter TQFT is based on the input pre-modular 2-category $\operatorname{Mod}(\operatorname{Rep}U_q\frak{sl}_2)$; see also \S 3.4.1 in \cite{Douglas:2018}.
+Secondly, since it is known that the 4d Crane-Yetter-Broda TQFT admits a state sum construction in terms of the so-called "15$j$-symbols" \cite{Crane:1993if}, a direct verification of Baez's conjecture can also be obtained by computing the lattice scattering amplitudes in 4d BF-BB theory. \begin{conjecture} \textbf{(Implicitly made in \cite{Baez:1995ph}).} \begin{itemize} \item \textbf{Algebraic version}: There is a (ribbon/pre-modular) equivalence of 2-categories

-where $\mathbb{U}_{q}\operatorname{inn}(\frak{sl}_2)$ is the Hopf category corresponding to the quantization of $\operatorname{Inn}SU(2)$. \item \textbf{Piecewise-linear version}: Given a closed 4-simplex $T^4$, the lattice 2-Chern-Simons scattering amplitudes on $T^4$ coincides with the 15$j$ symbols. \end{itemize} \end{conjecture} We will give in \S \ref{2gthopf} a definition of the "categorical quantum enveloping algebra $\mathbb{U}_q\G$" associated to a Lie 2-group $\mathbb{G}$ in the context of the current framework.
+where $\mathbb{U}_{q}\operatorname{inn}(\frak{sl}_2)$ is the Hopf category corresponding to the quantization of $\operatorname{Inn}SU(2)$.\footnote{We will give in \S \ref{2gthopf} a definition of the "categorical quantum enveloping algebra $\mathbb{U}_q\G$" associated to a Lie 2-group $\mathbb{G}$ in the context of the current framework.} \item \textbf{Piecewise-linear version}: Given a closed 4-simplex $T^4$, the lattice 2-Chern-Simons scattering amplitudes on $T^4$ coincides with the 15$j$ symbols of Crane-Yetter. \end{itemize} \end{conjecture}